Building your business online can be a super powerful way to increase exposure, get leads, and build a thriving audience.

 Essential Tool #2 – Capture Page Builder

-In order to add leads to your email autoresponder, you need to have a website to connect it too that collects the contact information of your prospect.
+In order to add leads to your email autoresponder, you need to have a website to connect it to that collects the contact information of your prospect.

 The best way to do this is with a capture page.
 The biggest problem many have with building a capture page is that you need to know how to build websites.

-My suggestion is going with a capture page builder.
+My suggestion is to go with a capture page builder.
 A capture page builder is a super simple tool to use that is point and click easy.